philxan/ScoreTimecode/README.md

 Installation
 -------------
 To install the plugin:
-1. Download the latest ScoreTimecode.zip from the releases.
+1. Download the latest version from the releases.
 1. Unzip the file contents into a separate folder.
 This will typically be "ScoreTimecode-xxx" for some version.
 1. Move the folder into your MuseScore Plugins folder, which can be found here (for MuseScore 4)
    * Windows: %HOMEPATH%\Documents\MuseScore4\Plugins